Research Opportunities in Biology

 How to Get Invoved in Research

-First, carefully analyze the idea.
 Determine what areas of research might interest you: Cell Biology, Molecular Biology, Ecology, Tissue Culture, Plant Studies...
 It is important to contact and discuss particular research possibilities with individual faculty members.
-To find out more about research possibilities, please go to the Faculty and Staff page.
+To find out more about research possibilities, see Faculty Research interests.
 Find out about necessary commitments in the laboratory, field, and library.
 Learn of the specifics of particular projects.
-Also, attend Senior Seminar (BI 377/378 Thursdays from 4-5pm) presentations and learn what other students and outside scientists are doing in their research.
+Also, attend Senior Seminar (BI 377/378 Mondays 12:15-1:15 PM Dana 240) presentations and learn what other students and outside scientists are doing in their research.

 Second, ask yourself if you have sufficient time to commit to a research project.
 While different projects have different time commitments, realize that research involves careful budgeting of your time.
 It is not unlike the time commitment an athlete must devote to a particular sport.
 Talk to potential faculty sponsors and determine time requirements for specific projects.